frederic-perez/AmE-dictionary/data/idioms.md

 __off-kilter__ :three::hammer:
 __office drone__ A nickname given to the laziest person in the cube farm, or the one who tries to pass off as much work as possible while still maintaining the semblance of productivity. _Sara and I met as office drones in 1999._
 __offs and ends__ __1a__ Miscellaneous articles. __b__ Miscellaneous small matters (as of business) to be attended to. __2__ Miscellaneous remnants or leftovers odds and ends of food.
-__Oh, boy!__ __1__ An expression said when one is excited, pleased, or pleasantly surprised.
+__Oh, boy!__ :two: __1__ An expression said when one is excited, pleased, or pleasantly surprised.
 Wow! _Oh, boy!
 What a mess!_ __2__ An expression said when one is frustrated by, exasperated about, resigned to something bad or unpleasant. _Oh boy, another surprise inspection.
 I sure do love these._
 __okay dokay__ Another way of saying okeydoke, okey, sure, alright, sure thing.
 __okey-dokey__ An informal variation of OK. _A: “Come on, Tom.
 We’re ready to go to the park!”
 B: “Okey-dokey!”_
 __old as the hills__ Someone who is very old.